Piledriver (character): Powers and abilities

 Due to Asgardian magic, Piledriver possesses superhuman strength and a high degree of imperviousness to harm.
 He can withstand high amounts of concussive force and is virtually bulletproof.
 Piledriver's power augments his entire body, strengthening his bone, muscle, and flesh.
 Because of this, he can withstand the impact of high-caliber bullets.
 Because of his strength and particular talent, he has oversized hands which are more powerful than the other members of the Wrecking Crew, except for the Wrecker.
 His superhuman abilities are four times greater than when he originally took some of the Wrecker's power, making him somewhat stronger than an average well-trained Asgardian god.

 Other versions

 House of M: Masters of Evil

-Piledriver and the rest of the Wrecking Crew appear as members of the Hood's Masters of Evil.
-He ends up being absorbed into Scramble's body when the Masters of Evil arrive in the Central American country of Santo Rico.
+In House of M, Piledriver and the Wrecking Crew appear as members of the Hood's Masters of Evil.

 Ultimate Marvel

-In the Ultimate Marvel Universe, Piledriver, as a regular civilian, works for Damage Control.
-As in regular continuity, he and his friends gain superpowers and seize control of the Flatiron Building, take hostages, and demand a ransom.
-Power Princess defeats them in battle.
+An alternate universe variant of Piledriver from Earth-1610 appears in the Ultimate Marvel imprint.
+This version is a former employee of Damage Control.